Press "Enter" to skip to content

 In the WordPress editor, you can click on the Details button at the top to find a list of your headings.

-WordPress editor document outline
+WordPress editor document outline, word count

 Based on what you’ve learned from the keywords, how well do your headings match with what people are searching for?